manoj-aryal/Deep-RL-Nanodegree/README.md

 - Finance: Trained an agent to discover optimal trading strategies (Tutorial from Nvidia Deep Learning Institute).

-- AlphaZero Tic Tac Toe: Trained your agent to play Tic Tac Toe using **AlphaZero** alorithm
+- AlphaZero Tic Tac Toe: Trained an agent to play Tic Tac Toe using **AlphaZero** alorithm

 - Multi-Agents: Trained an agent to solve the Physical Deception problem.